-So you think Las Vegas is nothing but a dry, empty desert filled with three million residents and few thousand tourists?
+So you think Las Vegas is nothing but a dry, empty desert filled with 2.6 million residents and few thousand tourists?
 Look to the west, my friend, and look to the mountains.
 The tall peaks you see?
 That’s the Mount Charleston Wilderness Area.

 The Mount Charleston Wilderness Area is located west of Las Vegas.
 It was created by the U.S. Congress in 1989 under the provisions allowed by the Wilderness Act of 1964 and is managed by both the Bureau of Land Management and the U.S. Forest Service.